Dec. 24, 2020

 Our webinar’s speakers are so brilliant, we wish we could have asked them questions all day long.
 Kay Holman, Ph.D., CCC-SLP from Towson University and Erica Solliday, M.S. and Catherine Walton from Baltimore County Public Schools treated us to an insightful look into the world of autism among early learners.
-But since we couldn’t keep them all day, they were kind enough to choose a few questions from last month’s webinar.
+But since we couldn’t keep them all day, they were kind enough to choose a few questions from a recent webinar.
 (If you missed this fantastic discussion, please click here to watch it.)
 Read on for what they had to say:

 Hi everyone!
 We really enjoyed having the opportunity to do a webinar on Engaging Young Children with Autism in a Preschool Classroom and we were happy to receive several great follow-up questions.
 Here are our answers to a few of the questions that we didn’t have a chance to answer during the webinar.

 What steps can you take if you feel that your child shows signs of autism?

 One thing that we know for certain about autism is that early identification and intervention are key in helping children reach their full potential.
 Signs of autism can be seen as early as 18 months of age (sometimes younger), although there are still some people that are hesitant to give a diagnosis until a child is older.
 The Centers for Disease Control and Prevention (CDC) recommends that children be screened for developmental delays during regular well-child doctor visits starting at 9 months, and that they be screened specifically for ASD during regular well-child visits starting at 18 months.
 By the time that a child is 3 years old, there are very specific markers that can be seen that give a good indication of whether a child may have autism.

 But let’s say the child is three years old.
 What if the doctor still wants to wait to test him?